 In unusual circumstances when the faculty member has objective reasons, he or she may invite a third person to join the conversation.
-The third person must be selected from the following hierarchy: Academic Advisor, Graduate Coordinator, Chairperson.
+When the violation occurs in relation to an academic course, the third person must be selected from the following hierarchy: Academic Advisor, Graduate Coordinator, Department Chairperson.
+If the violation occurs in relation to the Speech and Hearing Clinic, the third person must be selected from the following hierarchy: Clinic Supervisor, Clinic Director, Graduate Coordinator, Department Chairperson.
 If a third person is invited to the meeting, the student must be informed in advance and must be provided with the opportunity to invite an advocate.
 During the meeting, the second faculty member and the advocate will serve as passive observers and refrain from participating in the discussion.
 The overarching goal of this meeting is to turn the apparent conduct disorder into a learning opportunity for both the student and the faculty member.
 If the tone of the meeting escalates in a negative manner, the student or the instructor may terminate the meeting and request a follow up at step 2.